-Parameter 24 = 0: input has no function.
+Parameter 24 = 0.
+Input has no function.

-Parameter 24 = 1: monitoring of the maximum gas pressure $DG{max}$ .
+Parameter 24 = 1: Monitoring of the maximum gas pressure DG{max} .

-To ensure that the permissible gas pressure on the burner is not exceeded, the pressure can be monitored using the gas pressure monitor $DG{max}$ .
+To ensure that the permissible gas pressure on the burner is not exceeded, the pressure can be monitored using the gas pressure monitor DG{max} .

 Monitoring takes place in the start-up position/standby, during burner start-up or during burner operation.
-If the signal is not applied, a fault lock-out occurs and the display shows $\overline{\text{aX}}$ , "Fault DGmax. in program step X".
+If the signal is not applied, a fault lock-out occurs and the display shows $\boxed{\text{AX}}$, "Fault DG{max.} in program step X".

-Parameter 24 = 3: monitoring of the pressure switch between V1 and V2/V3 for tightness control (only on BCU..D3).
-See Function - Tightness control.
+Parameter 24 = 3: Monitoring of the pressure switch between V1 and V2/V3 for tightness control (only on BCU..D3).
+See "Function - Tightness control".